JamesWoolfenden/learn-terraform/docs/aws-subnet.md

 ...
 ```

-Making one just one sub-net is an unusual actvity, as is not specifying the AvailabityZone it is in or the Routes.
+Making one just one sub-net is an unusual activity, as is not specifying the AvailabilityZone it is in or the Routes.
-It is more common to see (if your in a 3 zone region) a Private and Public Subnet for each availablity zone in a Region.
+It is more common to see (if your in a 3 zone region) a Private and Public Subnet for each availability zone in a Region.

 How many Availability Zones are there in this region?
-You could hardcode this a variable and put the strings in your Terraform.tfvars, fortunately there's a better dynamic way.
+You could hard-code this a variable and put the strings in your Terraform.tfvars, fortunately there's a better dynamic way.

 Add **data.tf** to aws_vpc template.